 PADDOCK TO PLATE TASMANIAN BAKERY

-Healthy connections between organic farmers and bakers and consumers of more natural end products such as sourdough bread have grown from humble beginnings in rural Tasmania.
+Healthy connections between farmers, bakers and consumers have grown from humble beginnings in Tasmania.

 Being able to trace our food from the source to the table is a concept that is too often forgotten.
 With large-scale operations producing most of the food we eat, following such a process seems impossible.
 However, there’s a growing battalion of people keen to take food back to a simpler time by producing healthy, natural products.